How do Better and Ally compare?

 - Matching technology

 - No home equity line of credit (HELOC) options

-As of March 2021, Better has a 3.98 out of 5 rating with the Better Business Bureau (BBB) and a 4.1 out of 5 rating on Zillow from hundreds of customers.
-Better has been accredited with the BBB since 2018 and has an A- rating with 54 complaints registered over the last three years.
+As of August 2021, Better has a 3.96 out of 5 rating with the Better Business Bureau (BBB) and a 4.4 out of 5 rating on Zillow from hundreds of customers.
+Better has been accredited with the BBB since 2018 and has a B rating with 146 complaints registered over the last three years.
 Several BBB complaints are related to Better’s $550 appraisal fee, which is required to lock in the interest rate.

 Customer reviews — both positive and negative — tend to focus on how automated the loan process is, with several reviewers comparing it to an assembly line.
 When everything runs smoothly, loans are completed on time and the process is simple.
 But when there’s an issue, some users complain that it’s hard to get any personalized help.